Scrvpter/Serve/readme.md

 - 1 Sweet can be redeemed per point earned

-- A keychain can be redeemed once you've reached the minimum floor of 6 points.
+- 1 keychain can be redeemed once you've reached the minimum floor of 6 points.

 - $1 Discount (max 1 per person) can be redeemed for 4 points